thekid/xp-js/status.md

 * Object cloning
 * Static initializers
 * Stack traces (in node.js, WSH missing file / line)
+* Type information for methods and their signature

 Supported by compilation
 ------------------------